Zefk/Fairyolica-World/README.md

-# Fairyolica-World v1.0 Outside/Exterior
+# Fairyolica-World v0.1 Outside/Exterior

 **About:**

-This will be a Light world like tileset I am putting together for the Solarus Engine as a hobby.
+This will be a tileset I am putting together for the Solarus Engine as a hobby.
 The outside world is completed, but progress will slow down because of my many other hobbies.
-I normally work on this project during the weekend.
+It is quite large and it is free under CC-BY-SA 3.0

+My only plan was to make an outside world, but that changed because I want setup more graphics for this package.
+That is why it is now alpha instead of beta.

 **License:**